The most commonly asked questions in implant dentistry are:

 Phase 1:

-Using very accurate techniques, Dr. Partovi will surgically position the implants into dimensionally controlled sites in the jawbone.
-He then closes the gum tissues, and the healing phase begins, which may take anywhere from three to six months.
-During this time, the bone will actually grow into the micro pores of the implant in a process called osseointegration.
-At this time, the implant actually fuses or becomes one with the bone, ensuring a strong base for the new tooth that will be attached on top.
+Using very accurate techniques, Dr. Partovi will surgically place the implants into precise positions located under the gum tissue.
+He’ll then close the gum tissues, and the healing phase will begin, which may take anywhere from 3 to 6 months.
+During this time, the bone will actually fuse with the implant in a process called osseointegration, ensuring a strong base for the new tooth that will be attached on top.

 Phase 2:

 During the final phase, Dr. Partovi will create and affix the new tooth, or teeth, to the implant structure.
-Dental implants can replace a single tooth, several teeth, or your dentures.
+Dental implants can replace a single tooth, several teeth, and even your dentures.

 Dr. Partovi will make sure that you receive some type of temporary teeth until the final restoration is complete.